njas17/MakanBah/README.md

 - [ ] Get your API Key from [here](https://developers.google.com/places/web-service/get-api-key)
 Follow all the steps in the link:

-1. Creating API keys,
+1. Creating API keys
-2. Adding the API key to your request,
+2. Adding the API key to your request
 3. Restricting API keys

 ### Display a list of restaurants in your front-end